 By Dennis Mitton

 “Here,” He said, holding it out to me.
-I took it and stroked it like a cat’s back.
+I took in wonder, and stroked it like a cat’s back.
 It was stiff.
 “My gosh,” I said, “this thing is beautiful.
 I mean…it’s gorgeous.”
 I was in a bicycle racing accident a year earlier and spent three months in the hospital with a brain injury.
 For the first two weeks, I needed a breathing tube and was comatose for a month.
 I learned to walk again, but doctors strongly urged no more racing or riding, but, I wondered, with this new leg?
 Could I?

 “You can have it,” He said, waving His hand, nonplussed.
 “I have arms and more legs for you, too, if you want them.”
 He smiled again, knowingly.
 “You can be better than new with these.
 Faster.”
 The six-million-dollar-man, I thought.